-Under the Petroleum Act, any dispute arising in connection with any licence or concession instruments, or between the Ministry and the licensee, or Sonangol and associates of Sonangol, will be settled by arbitration, usually in accordance with the arbitration rules established in the individual contracts, unless the matter is expressly excluded from arbitration under the Petroleum Act.
+Under the Petroleum Act, any dispute arising in connection with any licence or concession instruments, or between the Ministry and the licensee, or ANPG and its associates, will be settled by arbitration, usually in accordance with the arbitration rules established in the individual contracts, unless the matter is expressly excluded from arbitration under the Petroleum Act.
 The Petroleum Act does not apply to the refining, transportation, storage, distribution and marketing of petroleum.
 There is no specific regulation concerning appeals to gas sector regulator decisions.
-Decisions of the Ministry of Petroleum may be challenged, pursuant to the general administrative procedure established by Decree Law 16-A/95.
-The agency for the oil sector ("Agência para o Sector Petrolifero") (see question 14.1) will, among other things, be responsible for settling disputes in an administrative way.
-This does not contradict what is stated above, but rather constitutes, most likely, a first approach towards solving any eventual dispute.
+Decisions of the MIREMPET may be challenged, pursuant to the general administrative procedure established by Decree Law 16-A/95.